sakshiudeshi/Neo/USTS/README.md

 # NEO - Defence against Backdoors in Machine Learning

- This is the code for the USUS evaluation of the paper "*Model Agnostic Defence against Backdoor Attacks in Machine Learning*"
+ This is the code for the USTS evaluation of the paper "*Model Agnostic Defence against Backdoor Attacks in Machine Learning*"

 ### Installation